Porcelain or

 Music (Chopin, Liszt, or Schubert would be nice)

-Roaring fire in Winter, if possible
+Roaring fire in Fall or Winter, if possible

 Brew the tea by bringing fresh water to a rolling boil in a